 - Thinking Critically (with Penn & Teller) About “Environmental Hysteria”

 - Evaluating the Ecological Footprint as a Measurement Tool

 Ask students to generate operational definitions for each of the following constructs (or generate others for your class).
 You could model one or two first, and then split students into small groups for the remainder.
 Have them discuss their ideas, and choose the “best” definitions.
 What makes some operational definitions better than others?

-Have students read an article from the literature, and report on the methodology that was utilized: identify constructs, variables and how they were operationalized; the sample/population of interest; the research design: experimental – true, with random assignment to conditions? or quasi-experimental? or correlational?; type of analyses?
-Were the results statistically significant?
+Have students read a recent article from the empirical literature, and report on the methodology that was utilized: identify constructs, variables and how they were operationalized; the sample/population of interest; the research design: experimental (true, with random assignment to conditions? or quasi-experimental? or correlational?); type of analyses; were the results statistically significant?
 How should the results be interpreted?
 Would a Type I or Type II error be more problematic in this area of research?
 Any potential confounding variables or other study limitations?

-Instructors could assign one of the studies listed below (compiled and abstracted by Tomm, et al. ), a study cited in the text, or ask students to identify one based on their personal interests.
+Instructors could assign one of the studies listed below (compiled and abstracted by a group at the University of British Columbia Canada; submitted by Kevin Hamilton), a study cited in the course text, or ask students to identify one based on their personal interests.

 Bolderdijk, J. W., Steg, L., Geller, E. S., Lehman, P. K., & Postmes, T. (2013).
 Comparing the effectiveness of monetary versus moral motives in environmental campaigning.
 Nature Climate Change, 3(4), 413-416.